python/devguide/getting-started/setup-building.rst

 versions out of date, you'll likely encounter difficulties.
 It is not possible to compile for iOS using Windows or Linux as a build machine.

-A complete build for Python on iOS requires compiling CPython 4 times: once for macOS; then once for each of the three underlying platforms used by iOS:
+A complete build for Python on iOS requires compiling CPython four times: once for macOS; then once for each of the three underlying platforms used by iOS:

 * An ARM64 device (an iPhone or iPad);